tdaverse/interplex/cran-comments.md

 ## Version dependencies

-The method `as_py_gudhi.Rcpp_SimplexTree()` operates differently depending on the version of {simplextree} installed.
+The method `as_py_gudhi_simplextree.Rcpp_SimplexTree()` operates differently depending on the version of {simplextree} installed.
 This has not been flagged by documentation and checks but may be important for the maintainers to know.

 ## Reverse dependencies